Christinakeke/Soooo-expensive/docs/index.md

     <img src="./plots/inflation.png" alt="Inflation" width="400" />
 </div>

-We found that the variation of exchange rate and inflation is different in different countries, so we further investigate the correlation between them in each country.<br>
+We found that the variation of exchange rate and inflation is different in different countries, so we further investigate the correlation between them in each country.<br><br>

 **Country trend**